John Frazer (politician): Biography

 Frazer was born at Dromore in County Down to John Frazer and Sarah Waddell.
 He migrated to New South Wales in 1842, becoming first a squatter and then a clerk.
 In 1847 he opened a wholesale grocery business in Sydney.
 He married Elizabeth Ewan, with whom he had four children, in 1853.

 Frazer took his brother-in-law, James Ewan, into partnership in 1859.
 In the 1860s he was involved in land speculation and acquired several properties.
-In 1869 he retired from the business of John Frazer & Co, with his former client and future brother in law, James Watson, joining the partnership.
+In 1869 he retired from the business of John Frazer & Co, with his former client, and Ewan's future brother-in-law, James Watson, joining the partnership.

 After his retirement, he devoted his attention to the erection of woolstores, warehouses, and other buildings in Sydney; one of his warehouses survives, in modified form, at 63 York Street, Sydney.

 In 1862–1863, he was one of four prominent new shareholders that reformed the company operating the Fitzroy Iron Works at Mittagong.
 After this venture failed, he was instrumental in interesting English capitalists in investing in the Mittagong works.
 Frazer paid £10,000 to the bank in 1872, clearing the debts of the works.
 The new company issued its prospectus in April 1873.
 It was controlled by English interests, with Frazer being a shareholder.

 During his business career, he was a director of Sydney Fire Insurance Company, Australian Joint Stock Bank, Mutual Life Assurance Company, Australasian Steam Navigation Company, the Australian Gaslight Company, Commercial Union Insurance Company, and other public companies, and, up to the time of his death, was a director of the Commercial Bank.

 He was appointed to the New South Wales Legislative Council in 1874 and served there until his death on 25 October 1884.